What if you could have three-day weekends on the regular?

 This critical first step is partly about your job role, partly about who you are and your lifestyle.
 For starters, how do you plan to use the extra day off?
 For my colleague Lisa, a member of the finance team at Atlassian, the answer was easy: “More time with my kids before they started kindergarten.
 But now that they’re in school, it’s a day for ‘life admin tasks’ so I can fully enjoy Saturday and Sunday.”
 Or maybe your goal is to create space for travel, a passion project, or that side-hustle you’ve been pondering.
 That’s a good sign.
 Without a strong sense of purpose, it may be hard to muster the stamina required for working 10-hour days week in, week out.

 Then there are your personal commitments and lifestyle outside of the office.
 Will you still be able to juggle childcare pick-ups and drop-offs?
-Make it home in time for family dinner?
-Stay sane with fewer hours to recharge on your working days?
+Commute home in time for family dinner?
+Stay sane with fewer hours to recharge after those long days?
 You owe it to yourself to be brutally honest as you consider questions like these.

 Truth be told, switching to a compressed schedule in concert with switching jobs is the most elegant way to do it if you’re 100% committed to the idea.
 Remember Lisa from the finance team?
 “I said upfront, I’m interested in this job, but I’m only going to do four days.
 So if that’s a deal-breaker, let’s not go any further.
 And they said ‘Ok, let’s keep going.'”